elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Users are now not forced to use proxy for connecting to alertmanager but can use port-forward as well.
 - The OpenSearch security config will now be managed completely by securityadmin
 - Patched Falco rules and added the rules `Change thread namespace` & `System procs network activity`.
+- set the user-alertmanager default receiver to null

 ### Fixed